Please provide your zip code to see plans in your area.

 Many Medicare beneficiaries who find it difficult to pay for coverage are eligible for help through a Medicare Savings Program (MSP).
 In Maryland, these programs pay for Medicare Part B premiums, Medicare cost-sharing, and – sometimes – Part A premiums.

-Medicare covers a great number services – including hospitalization, physician services, and prescription drugs – but Original Medicare doesn’t cover important services like vision and dental benefits.
-Some beneficiaries – those whose incomes make them eligible for Medicaid – can receive coverage for Medicare cost sharing and some services only Medicaid covers if they’re enrolled in Medical Assistance for the Aged, Blind and Disabled (MA-ABD) in Maryland.
+Medicare covers a great number of services – including hospitalization, physician services, and prescription drugs – but Original Medicare doesn’t cover important services like vision and dental benefits.
+Some beneficiaries – those whose incomes make them eligible for Medicaid – can receive coverage for Medicare cost sharing and some services only Medicaid covers if they’re enrolled in Medicaid for the aged, blind and disabled (ABD) in Maryland.